pageboard/client/packages/elements-gallery/README.md

-# pageboard/elements-portfolio
+# pageboard/elements-gallery

-The portfolio element for pageboard
+The gallery element for pageboard.

+Provides portfolio, carousel, and list with sort/filter, a menu to navigate between them, and synchronization of their elements.